Arachni/arachni/README.md

 penetration testers and administrators evaluate the security of web applications.

-Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process and is able to perform meta-analysis using a number of factors in order to correctly assess the trustworthyness of results and inteligently identify false-positives.
+Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process and is able to perform meta-analysis using a number of factors in order to correctly assess the trustworthiness of results and intelligently identify false-positives.

 Unlike other scanners, it takes into account the dynamic nature of web applications, can detect changes caused while travelling<br/>
 through the paths of a web application's cyclomatic complexity and is able to adjust itself accordingly.<br/>